cholnhial/taca/README.md

 **DEMO**: https://taca-app.herokuapp.com/

+## Joining chat

+Messaging between two users happens in a room.
+Rooms have unique alphanumeric ids that identify them.
+It's probably not the best way to secure them.
+A room has messages which the mood is later extracted from.

+To start talking you must find a partner.
+So when you click join the system is searching for a partner who is not in a chat.
+Once found both of you are created a room.
+Your super secret room id is communicated over HTTPS and then is used to subscribe websocket to.

 ## Messaging

 When a user types their message the application sends an API request to Spring Boot to get the tone of the message being typed through IBM Watson.